 - the Nevada crime of being an habitual criminal

-The downside to probation is that the judge may "revoke" your probation if the court determines that you've violated its terms.
+The downside to probation is that the judge may "revoke" your probation if the court determines that you have violated its terms.
 Once your probation gets revoked in Las Vegas, the judge may then impose incarceration--up to the maximum sentence for the conviction offenses(s).

 What is a probation violation in Las Vegas, NV?